EmilyF99/EmilyF99/README.md

 PLEASE NOTE: If you are looking for a project and can't find it then please reach out.
 Some of my projects have clauses where they cannot be shared.
 Many thanks.
 # 👋 Hi there, Welcome to my GitHub
   My name is Emily (She/Her).
-  I've just graduated from the University of Northampton and I'm currently looking for new opportunities.
+  I am currently employed at Accenture, as well as being an MA Indie Game Development Student at the University of Falmouth

   The languages I code in most are C++ and Java.

 ## 💻 Currently Working On
-  - C++ Game Portfolio
+  - Game Portfolio
-  - New Portoflio Website
+  - Assigned Master's Degree Modules

 ## 🌱 Currently Learning
   - C++
   - Games Programming Theory
-  - Graduate Employability Skills
+  - Blueprints
+  - Unreal Engine

 ## 🎉 Project Hub